![]() |

 How to buy tickets

-How to buy tickets.
-Booking normally opens 30 days ahead.
+How to buy tickets: Booking normally opens 60 days ahead.
+Sleepers sell out fast, so book early.

 Check these times at ebilet.tcddtasimacilik.gov.tr or as explained here.